reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/inventory/c8y_inventory_findByText.md

       --skipChildrenNames     Don't include the child devices names in the response.
 This can improve the API response because the names don't need to be retrieved
       --text string           managed objects containing a text value starting with the given text (placeholder {text}).
 Text value is any alphanumeric string starting with a latin letter (A-Z or a-z). (required) (accepts pipeline)
       --type string           ManagedObject type.
+      --withChildren          Determines if children with ID and name should be returned when fetching the managed object.
+Set it to false to improve query performance.
+      --withChildrenCount     When set to true, the returned result will contain the total number of children in the respective objects (childAdditions, childAssets and childDevices)
+      --withGroups            When set to true it returns additional information about the groups to which the searched managed object belongs.
+This results in setting the assetParents property with additional information about the groups.
-      --withParents           include a flat list of all parents and grandparents of the given object
+      --withParents           Include a flat list of all parents and grandparents of the given object
 ```

 ### Options inherited from parent commands